JamesGlare/Neural-Net-LabView-DLL/README.md

 The library currently supports
 <pre>
-[1] Multi-feature Convolutional Layers with sidechannels (unstructured inputs that are simply passed on) [2] Multi-feature Deconvolutional Layers (unstructured inputs that are simply passed on) [3] Dense Layers
+[1] Multi-feature Convolutional Layers with sidechannels (unstructured inputs that are simply passed on) [2] Multi-feature Deconvolutional Layers with sidechannels [3] Dense Layers
 [4] Dropout Layers
 [5] Max-Pooling Layers